 5.1.
-SETTING UP POD TOPOLOGY SPREAD CONSTRAINTS FOR PROMETHEUS
+CONFIGURING POD TOPOLOGY SPREAD CONSTRAINTS

-For core OpenShift Container Platform platform monitoring, you can set up pod topology spread constraints for Prometheus to fine tune how pod replicas are scheduled to nodes across zones.
-Doing so helps ensure that Prometheus pods are highly available and run more efficiently, because workloads are spread across nodes in different data centers or hierarchical infrastructure zones.
+You can configure pod topology spread constraints for all the pods deployed by the Cluster Monitoring Operator to control how pod replicas are scheduled to nodes across zones.
+This ensures that the pods are highly available and run more efficiently, because workloads are spread across nodes in different data centers or hierarchical infrastructure zones.

-You configure pod topology spread constraints for Prometheus in the cluster-monitoring-config config map.
+You can configure pod topology spread constraints for monitoring pods by using the cluster-monitoring-config or the user-workload-monitoring-config config map.

-- You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - You have installed the OpenShift CLI (oc).
+- If you are configuring pods for core OpenShift Container Platform monitoring: - You have access to the cluster as a user with the cluster-admin cluster role. - You have created the cluster-monitoring-config ConfigMap object. - If you are configuring pods for user-defined monitoring: - You have access to the cluster as a user with the cluster-admin cluster role, or as a user with the user-workload-monitoring-config-edit role in the openshift-user-workloadmonitoring project. - A cluster administrator has enabled monitoring for user-defined projects. - You have installed the OpenShift CLI (oc).

-1. Edit the cluster-monitoring-config ConfigMap object in the openshift-monitoring namespace:
+- To configure pod topology spread constraints for core OpenShift Container Platform monitoring: - 1.
+Edit the cluster-monitoring-config config map in the openshift-monitoring project:

-\$ oc -n openshift-monitoring edit configmap cluster-monitoring-config apiVersion: v1 kind: ConfigMap metadata: name: cluster-monitoring-config namespace: openshift-monitoring data:
+\$ oc -n openshift-monitoring edit configmap cluster-monitoring-config

-2. Add values for the following settings under data/config.yaml/prometheusK8s to configure pod topology spread constraints:
+2. Add the following settings under the data/config.yaml field to configure pod topology spread constraints:

-Specify a numeric value for maxSkew, which defines the degree to which pods are allowed to be unevenly distributed.
-This field is required, and the value must be greater than zero.
-The value specified has a different effect depending on what value you specify for whenUnsatisfiable.

-Specify a key of node labels for topologyKey.
-This field is required.
+- Specify a name of the component for which you want to set up pod topology spread constraints. - Specify a numeric value for maxSkew, which defines the degree to which pods are allowed to be unevenly distributed. - Specify a key of node labels for topologyKey.
 Nodes that have a label with this key and identical values are considered to be in the same topology.
-The scheduler will try to put a balanced number of pods into each domain.

-3 Specify a value for whenUnsatisfiable.
-This field is required.
+The scheduler tries to put a balanced number of pods into each domain. - Specify a value for whenUnsatisfiable.
 Available options are DoNotSchedule and ScheduleAnyway.
 Specify DoNotSchedule if you want the maxSkew value to define the maximum difference allowed between the number of matching pods in the target topology and the global minimum.
-Specify ScheduleAnyway if you want the scheduler to still schedule the pod but to give higher priority to nodes that might reduce the skew.
+Specify ScheduleAnyway if you want the scheduler to still schedule the pod but to give higher priority to nodes that might reduce the skew. - Specify labelSelector to find matching pods.
+Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain.